 The authors of the Federalist Papers did not think so.
 The final barrier to the abuse of power, they argued, was neither wise laws nor a just constitution; it was the people themselves, the strength of their attachments to a morality grounded in justice and self-restraint.
 For the men who founded this country, there could be no common good unless people were determined to live, not just for themselves, but for others.
 In the absence of what Jesuit Father John Courtney Murray used to call “the living repository of a moral tradition,” whose expression the people themselves embodied, there could be no freedom for anyone.

 In living out the myth that here in America each of us must be entirely on his own, absolutely at liberty therefore to take ourselves straight to hell, we should not be surprised at the failure to sustain a corporate and generous vision of the good, nor of the incapacity to impart even the most minimally demanding discipline of the moral life.
 Such has become the face of the New Pluralism: total suspension of moral judgment and value from the ordinary decisions of men and women.
 How far we have come in this country from that “deliberate sense of the community” that once fired the imagination and the lives of so many citizens of this once great land.
 Leaving us with only the sad detritus of acedia and lust on which, alas, poor Alexandria Portnoy continues to feed.

 Editor’s note: Above image is of novelist Philip Roth.
-(Photo credit: OPAL NC.)
+(Photo credit: Jenny Anderson/Getty Images)